Study Abroad in Dublin

 - Application Essay

-If you are applying to the University College Dublin or the Dublin City University track, CAPA will prompt you on how to complete those additional applications after you have completed both the LAC and CAPA initial applications.
+If you are applying to the Dublin City University track, you will receive an email from CEA CAPA with information on how to complete those additional applications after you have been admitted by the LAC.

-Applicants participating in the Internship must also submit the following items through CAPA's online application:
+If you are participating in the Internship, you must also submit the following items through CEA CAPA's online student portal (completed after acceptance):

 - Unofficial Transcript